What to Do If I Fall in Walmart?

 Document the evidence - After a fall, if you or someone you're with is able, take a multitude of pictures of the circumstances that led to your fall.
 Whether you fell because of something in the walkway, a spill, or something dislodged from a shelf, this all needs to be documented.
 Ask other shoppers that witnessed the accident for their contact information.
 Their eyewitness statements and testimony will be valuable.

 Surveillance video is a core source of evidence.
 It is almost certainly available in any Walmart store in the country.
 A Morgan and Morgan premises liability attorney can demand a copy of the tape.
-However, getting this footage as soon as possible is critical, so it's not erased, recorded over, or somehow vanishes.
+However, getting this footage as soon as possible is critical, so it's not erased, recorded over, or somehow vanished.

 Save copies of medical bills and expenses related to the accident, including pay stubs.
 If you've had to miss out on work due to your injuries, your lost wages should be included in the claim.
 Lastly, keep your own records of how your injury has changed your life.
 For example, if you used to enjoy bowling but haven't been able to play a game since you fell, this would be important documentation of how the injury has cost you the enjoyment of life.